Edge Information Hub: Orchestrating Satellites, UAVs, MEC, Sensing and Communications for 6G Closed-Loop Controls: Introduction

-Recently, some works have been conducted on the communication resource allocation among $\textbf{SC}^3$ loops considering the control performance\cite{NCS7, NCS10, wcl}.
+Recently, some works have been conducted on the communication resource allocation among $\textbf{SC}^3$ loops considering the control performance.
+Constraints on the control performance have been considered in the resource allocation~\cite{NCS7,NCS10,NCS13}.
 The authors in \cite{NCS7} studied the resource allocation problem in wireless control systems, where the bandwidth and transmit power were jointly optimized to maximize the spectral efficiency, under the control convergence rate constraint.
 Ref. \cite{NCS10} designed a frequency allocation policy to keep the overall control system stable.
+In \cite{NCS13}, the authors investigated a system identification problem in a wireless NCS.
+The transmit power and channel allocation were jointly optimized to maximize the communication throughput or minimize the power consumption, while guaranteeing the system identification performance.
+Unlike these works that focused on the communication process, in an $\textbf{SC}^3$ system, the communication process is only designed to facilitate control and it is the control performance that should be the main objective for optimization.
+Some studies investigated the communication resource allocation aiming at improving the control performance~\cite{NCS14,NCS15,wcl}.
+Ref. \cite{NCS14} maximized the ratio of the remained energy to LQR cost by optimizing the transmit power and time allocation.
+The authors in \cite{NCS15} extended the work in \cite{NCS14} by introducing reconfigurable intelligent surface (RIS) technology to assist communication in a wireless NCS, where the transmission power, time, beamforming matrix, and RIS reflecting coefficients were jointly optimized to maximize the ratio of the reliability performance to LQR cost.
 In our previous work \cite{wcl}, we formulated an LQR cost minimization problem that optimized the transmit power allocation.
-However, these works did not utilize MEC or consider the computing resource allocation to reduce latency.
+However, these works did not utilize MEC or consider the computing resource allocation to further reduce latency.